 However, since 1978, several studies conducted in France, the United States, Japan, and Great Britain have shown something else.
 Contrary to popular belief, bras can actually stimulate the sagging of breasts.
 This is a hotly debated topic, since the myth about free breasts and sagging has been upheld in spite of a lack of evidence to back it up.

 The most recent studies conducted in Japan and France found that, contrary to popular belief, the use of a bra doesn’t keep breasts firm, doesn’t lift them, nor does it improve the quality of skin.

 Read more: Want Firm Breasts?
 Don’t Miss These 6 Tips

 How can this be explained?

-When a women uses a bra non-stop, the Cooper ligaments and skin muscles, which serve as the natural breast support, stop doing their function, deteriorating while the breasts lose their firmness and sag more and more with time.
+When a women uses a bra non-stop, the Cooper’s ligaments and skin muscles, which serve as the natural breast support, stop carrying out their function.
+These deteriorate, while the breasts lose their firmness and sag more and more with time.

 The breasts are covered by a fine and very resistant membrane that makes them stronger while they perform their function.